 What’s the Israel-Palestine conflict about?
 A simple guide

 It’s killed tens of thousands of people and displaced millions.
-And it’s future lies in its past.
+And its future lies in its past.
 We break it down.

 The Israeli-Palestinian conflict has claimed tens of thousands of lives and displaced many millions of people and has its roots in a colonial act carried out more than a century ago.